Application Process & Resources

 - Additional endorsement: $100

 Before submitting the Letter of Intent a college must join NACEP as a postsecondary institutional member.
 Annual postsecondary membership fees are $560.
-An accredited concurrent enrollment program must remain a postsecondary member in good standing to maintain their accredited status.
+An accredited concurrent enrollment program must remain a postsecondary member in good standing to maintain its accredited status.

 Accredited programs pay an Annual Accreditation Fee of $250 per year, on top of membership fees.
 Learn more here.